gmh5225/learn-Unity3D_Tutorial/README.md

 # 9. Unity3D & Git
 ### 1) You should use Git with Unity3D !
-### 2) Edit > Settings > Editor : Visible Meta Files
+### 2) Edit > Project Settings > Editor :
-Meta files contain information that need to be shared between developers.
+- Version Control : Visible Meta Files contains information that need to be shared between developers.
+- Asset Serialization : Mixed mode allows both text & binary files
+- Line Endings for New Scripts : choose OS Native to not being bored by file endings while creating new scripts
-### 3) Only Commit Assets & ProjectSettings folders (see .gitignore file)
+### 3) Only Commit "Assets" & "ProjectSettings" folders (see .gitignore file)
 ### 4) REMOVE OPERATIONS SHOULD BE DONE ONLY IN UNITYEDITOR !
 ### 5) Don’t forget to Add before Commit : Unity3D can generate files (meta files especially)